Main Menu

 Refrigerator Biscuit Donuts

-Drain them on paper towels and dip them in cinnamon sugar or after they cool spread icing on them, you can also use a glaze icing recipe.
+-Drain them on paper towels and dip them in cinnamon sugar or after they cool spread icing on them, you can roll them in powdered sugar.

 Chinese Donuts